 What you need to know about remote working risks

-The coronavirus (COVID-19) pandemic has suddenly turned working from home from a privilege to a necessity.
+The coronavirus (COVID-19) pandemic suddenly turned working from home from a privilege to a necessity.
+For many businesses and their employees, working remotely has become a new normal in their work week.

-- what your business insurance covers when employees are working remotely, and
+- What your business insurance covers when employees are working remotely.

 Let’s review some of the biggest risks of stay-at-home workers, and how to guard against them.